 Lesley and her longtime partner and musical collaborator John McKay-Clements formed a duo in 2001.
 They have done several recordings and toured in Canada, USA, Netherlands Germany, and UK.
 John brings rock elements into the musical collaboration, with his musical roots in folk-rock, garage, psychedelic and experimental music genres.

 Young’s career highlites include opening for top musicians such as; Don Ross (fingerstyle champion), Scottish rocker Kenny Maclean (Platinum Blonde), Grievous Angels (Juno nominated) and Mose Scarlette (Borealis Records).
-Lesley has performed in many Toronto festivals, such as Art Beat (Mariposa on the street), Cabbagetown Festival, Parkdale Then & Now Festival, Kensington Art & Music Festival, Mimico Festival, Nuit Blanche Festival, TD Jazz Festival.
+Lesley has performed in many Toronto festivals, such as Art Beat (Mariposa on the street), Cabbagetown Festival, Parkdale Then & Now Festival, Kensington Art & Music Festival, Mimico Festival, Nuit Blanche Festival, and Toronto's TD Jazz Festival.
 Internationally the Lesley Young Duo performed at Vurige Tongen Festival (Fiery Tongues Poetry and Music Festival) of Holland.

 ”Refreshing to hear music of such originality and quality for a change.”
 WOUI (college radio), Chicago, USA